KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 - Motive Infinity ≠ entropy
 - Motive Infinity = the capacity for motion before orientation

 Motive Infinity is pre-hypostatic and pre-bifurcal.
-It is the **carrier wave** of expression — present at all scales of motion from L₀ through embodiment.
+It is the **carrier wave** of expression — refracted across all scales of motion from L₀ through embodiment.

 Within L₀, three phases of Absolute Dispersion may be distinguished: